VitoTAP/stac-catalog-builder/docker/README.md

 # Dockerfiles for testing the package installation

+First and foremost these dockerfiles are intended for testing the package installation, i.e. do the pip requirements files and the `conda-environment.yaml` work correctly.

+The idea is that if the installation succeeds and the test suite with pytest passes, > Tthan the requirements / conda env should be good enough for development.
+This is not (yet) a production setup that should have locked down version to get reproducible builds.

+Compare this to using `requirements.in` with pip-tools/pip-compile to get a fully resolved requirement.txt.
+We are specifying and testing the first type of file here: `requirements.in`, not the requirement.txt.

+> - TODO: (1) Maybe rename the requirements files for clarity: extension `.in` instead of `.txt`
+> - TODO: (2) Decided if we want tooling to resolved full and locked dependencies, and which one: pip-tools, pip-env, poetry, or another,
+> - TODO: (3) Can Hatch already do the job for `todo (2)`?

+## Possible use in future: CI/testing/dev in docker container

-With some work you could use these for testing or even developing.
+That said, with some work you could also use these containers for testing or even developing.
+We might be able to use it for CI / Jenkins in the near future.

-This may be useful if you are on Windows or Mac, because the tool is currently only being used and tested on Linux.
+Further, this may be useful if you are on Windows or Mac, because the tool is currently only being used and tested on Linux and this would give you a Linux environment.

+Though for Windows, working in either a conda environment, or inside WSL, are another options and frankly that is less work than a Docker setup.

+## Three environments to verify

 There are three dockerfiles for three types of environments:

-- [debianpython.dockerfile](debianpython.dockerfile): Uses only pip in a Debian docker image.
+- [debianpython.dockerfile](debianpython.dockerfile): Uses only pip, in a Debian docker image.
 - [miniconda.dockerfile](miniconda.dockerfile): Installs the packages in miniconda, starting from the [continuumio/miniconda3 image](https://hub.docker.com/r/continuumio/miniconda3).
 - [miniforge.dockerfile](miniforge.dockerfile): Installs the packages in miniforge, the Open Source alternative to miniconda, and start from the [condaforge/miniforge3 docker image](https://hub.docker.com/r/condaforge/miniforge3)

-## How to build the images
+## How to build the Docker images

 ### Example for debianpython.dockerfile